 We will be looking for projects that will benefit from the mentoring support offered and which allow room for development in the artist’s own practice, whether through creating new or expanding or developing existing work.

-We strongly encourage entries from writers who do not normally consider their work within the ‘Young Adult’ genre and entries that encourage collaboration.
+We strongly encouraged entries from writers who do not normally consider their work within the ‘Young Adult’ genre and entries that encourage collaboration.

 This prize is aimed at helping writers to explore new formats for delivering short-form storytelling.
-We are not looking for high-end technology projects that use specialised equipment or short films or documentaries.
-We won’t be supporting traditional short-form writing and linear written documents in Word or equivalent.
+We were not looking for high-end technology projects that used specialised equipment or short films or documentaries.
+We weren't supporting traditional short-form writing and linear written documents in Word or equivalent.

-Alternarratives is open to creators and writers living and working within the UK.
-Applicants must be 18 or over and have the legal right to work in the UK.
+Alternarratives was open to creators and writers living and working within the UK.
+Applicants had to be 18 or over and have the legal right to work in the UK.

-It is free to apply for this prize.
+It was free to apply for this prize.

-Applications will be accepted via our online entry form.
-You will be asked to include:
+Applications were accepted via our online entry form.
+You needed to include:

-Please note that the selection process will be blind, and none of your personal information or details will be used during this process.
+Please note that the selection process was blind, and none of your personal information or details were used during this process.

-Selection for Alternarratives will be a three-part process.
-An initial longlist will be selected with a youth panel, and awarded a £1,000 R&D bursary to turn their ideas into complete works.
-From the final works, the expert panel will select a shortlist of 3 projects.
+Selection for Alternarratives is a three-part process.
+An initial longlist was selected with a youth panel, and awarded a £1,000 R&D bursary to turn their ideas into complete works.
+From the final works, the expert panel will select a shortlist of three projects.
 Selection will be based on the quality of writing and ability to engage and inspire young people as well as innovation in form, interface and interactivity.
 From these, one writer will go on to be awarded the prize of £15,000 by the youth panel.

-All applicants will be notified of the longlist outcome by 28 February 2020.
-We regret that we are unable to give individual feedback to unsuccessful applicants.
+All applicants were notified of the longlist outcome by 28 February 2020.
+We regret that we were unable to give individual feedback to unsuccessful applicants.